socotecio/django-socio-grpc/docs/features/cache.rst

 .. note::

     If you do not follow above advice a warning will show up everytimes you start the server.
-To disable it use the :ref:`ENABLE_CACHE_WARNING_ON_DELETER <settings-cache-warning-on-deleter>` setting.
+You can mute the logger by muting the django_socio_grpc.cache_deleter logger in your logging settings.

 Example: